pelican-eggs/eggs/game_eggs/steamcmd_servers/dont_starve/modded/README.md

 ## Reason for a Separate Egg

-Vanilla egg works fine when no mod added, while some mods are added to the server, "coproc" command will not start the server correctly.
-Thus this egg uses Supervisord to properly manage the process.
+Vanilla egg works fine when no mod added, while some mods are added to the server, "coproc" command will not start the server within it correctly.
+Thus this egg uses Supervisord to properly manage the processes.

 ## Warning for Stopping Servers